sokcheng/Kitsuchan-NG/COMMANDS.md

 ## tickle
 Tickle a member!

-member - The member to be tickled.
+* member - The member to be tickled.

 ## to
 Convert text to a coded something.

-## translate
-Translate text using Google Translate.
-Syntax is as follows:

-`translate to_lang text`

-Where:

-`to_lang` - The language you want to translate to.
-Use `langlist` for details.
-`text` - The text to be translated.

 ## triggered
 Triggered!